-- 1. Please fill out the agronomic/conservation crop sample submission form to accompany your sample(s).
+- 1. Please fill out the commercial vegetable/fruit/field grown nursery crop sample submission form to accompany your sample(s).
 It is especially important to list the crop code for which recommendations are wanted.
 We cannot make recommendations without knowing the crop being grown. - 2.
-Fertilizer recommendations for new seedings are different from those for maintenance situations.
-Therefore, be sure to indicate if the crop has been planted. - 3.
-Because manure additions supply plant nutrients, downward adjustments in recommended rates of fertilizer are made when manure is applied for a crop.
-Try to provide as accurate an estimate as you can of the kind and rate of manure used.
+Fertilizer recommendations for new seedlings or plantings are different from those for maintenance situations.
+Therefore, be sure to indicate if the crop has been planted.